carla-simulator/carla/Docs/python_api.md

         - `y` (_float_)
         - `z` (_float_)
 - <a name="carla.Location.__eq__"></a>**<font color="#7fb800">\__eq__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**other**</font>)
-Returns true if both locations are the point in space.
+Returns true if both locations are the same point in space.
     - **Parameters:**
         - `other` (_[carla.Location](#carla.Location)_) – The other point to be compared with.
     - **Return:** _bool_